ddudek/bebzun-llm/readme.md

 ```

 ### Step 2: Knowledge Building
-Uses LLM to generate intelligent summaries of classes and methods with contextual information.
+Uses LLM to generate summaries of classes and methods with contextual information.
 Creates `ai-agent/db_final.json` with LLM summaries and embeddings database.
-This step will take a significant amount of time.
+This step can take significant amount of time.
 Macbook M1 Pro with 32GB RAM and using Qwen3-14b, will take 2 days for processing a project with ~1300 files.
 Database is created incrementally, using already processed files as a context for the next ones.
 After each processed file, output file is updated to avoid loosing progress.

 ```bash